jkrumow/TBStateMachine/README.md

 stateMachine.states = @[stateA, stateB, subState];
 ```

+You can also register events, add enter and exit blocks on `TBStateMachineSubState`, since it is a subtype of `TBStateMachineState`.

 You do not need to call `- (void)setup` and `- (void)tearDown` on the sub-state machine since these methods will be called by the super-state machine.

 ### Parallel State Machines